vikramrkin/PaymentGateway/README.md

 # CKO Payment Gateway test

 The solution is developed in VS2019, targetting .NET 5.0.
 Atleast through this project, I got to work on .NET 5.0 :).
+Thanks for the opportunity.

 ## Overview
 The solution is divided into 5 projects: